Stable envelopes for slices of the affine Grassmannian: T -equivariant geometry

 These properties immediately imply the isomorphism

 as $\mathbb{C}$-vector spaces.

-Under the geometric Satake equivalence simple objects must go to simple objects.
-As we said above, the simple objects are the intersection cohomology sheaves $\IC_{\colambda}$ of the closed cells parametrized by dominant coweight $\colambda$.
-In $\Rep\left(\GLangDual,\mathbb{C}\right)$ the simple objects are irreducible representations $V_{\colambda}$ which are parametrized by dominant highest weight $\colambda$.
+Under the geometric Satake equivalence, simple objects must go to simple objects.
+As we said above, simple objects are intersection cohomology sheaves $\IC_{\colambda}$ of closed cells parameterized by dominant coweight $\colambda$.
+In $\Rep\left(\GLangDual,\mathbb{C}\right)$ the simple objects are irreducible representations $V_{\colambda}$ which are parameterized by the dominant highest weight $\colambda$.
 A coweight of $\G$ is a weight of $\GLangDual$, so these parametrizations naturally identify.
 The equivalence says that these

 correspond to each other.